 What about food choices?
 A diabetes meal plan should provide adequate calories and nutrients, of course, but it should also include foods you like (and not those you don’t like).
 What’s more, it should include a way for you to have variety in your menus — not eat the same thing every day.
 Does yours?

 And how about complexity?
 There are many ways to plan a healthy diabetes diet, and not all methods suit everyone.
 Some people tally up the exact number of grams of carbohydrate in a meal, in some cases so that they can match their insulin dose to their carbohydrate total.
 Others count “carbohydrate choices,” in which each choice contains 15 grams of carbohydrate.
 Some people use the Plate Method and pick a given number of servings from each food group for each meal.
 Some people use the Exchange Lists for Meal Planning, and their dietitian may have given them a meal plan that spells out the number of starch, meat, milk, fruit, fat, and vegetable exchanges to eat at each meal.

 Choosing the method that works best for you depends in part on how you control your diabetes, but it also depends on your willingness and ability to use the method.
 Some people like a detailed meal plan that covers all the food groups; others would rather work around a carbohydrate goal for each meal and decide for themselves which foods (from which food groups) to eat.
 In many cases, people use a combination of methods to arrive at a meal-planning system that works for them.
-(See “Tools for Meal Planning” for a list of helpful resources.)
+(See “Meal-Planning Resources” and “Tools for Meal Planning” for helpful resources.)